 Try scouring through some of the local television channels like TV1, TV2, and TV3 to see how Malay is used in both formal and colloquial contexts.
 Take notes and learn the common words used during the national news, interviews, and tv shows.

 This practice will definitely be a good exercise for you to learn how to carefully listen to Malay words and lists them down, look at how the Malay vocabulary is articulated and practice it on your own.
 If Malaysian films and TV channels are not enticing enough, you can start tuning in to their music and have a good learning experience.

 I’ll have you know that this means of learning is excellent for you to learn and review how the Malay language is typically used and pronounced.
 It’s not the best place if you want to learn Malay grammar, but you’re certainly on the right course if you wish to study the common usage of the Malay language.

-Plus, instead of seeing it as mere entertainment, you can shift your perspective and start viewing it as a form of the entertaining lesson!
-If this trick is put into practice once a week, you'll surely get to master Malay in no time!
+Plus, instead of seeing it as mere entertainment, you can shift your perspective and start viewing it as a form of entertaining lesson!
+If this trick is put into practice once a week, you’ll surely get to master Malay in no time!

-Reading and writing - the most basic method of learning a language.
+Reading and writing – the most basic method of learning a language.
 Boring?
 Can be.
 Important?
 Absolutely.
-In all the hype of acquiring a new language, it's crucial for you to not skip reading and writing, no matter how insignificant it may seem to you.
-Something you always need to put in mind - language can never be learned without reading and writing.
+In all the hype of acquiring a new language, it’s crucial for you not to skip reading and writing, no matter how insignificant it may seem to you.
+Something you always need to put in mind – language can never be learned without reading and writing.

 So, you can start making yourself familiar with Bahasa Malaysia by reading children’s storybooks – this is the most effortless manner for a foreigner to grasp basic words, phrases, and sentences of Malay.